 Another urgent question that students and parents have when registering for a test is whether or not to write the optional essay.
 Is there any value in spending additional time and money for this 40-50 minute section that the student completes after sitting through a rigorous 3+ hour multiple-choice test?
 It depends.
 Currently, only 23 schools require the essay, with an additional 17 recommending it.
 These schools are mostly Ivies or comparable institutions.
 If your student believes he or she will apply to this type of college, then it’s a good idea to register for the SAT or ACT with essay.
 It’s interesting to note that schools that do require the essay, like Princeton, haven’t been forthcoming about how the essay score factors into an applicant’s evaluation, other than that very few students receive a top scores of 11 or 12 (ACT essay).
 Institutions comprising Florida’s State University System (UF, FSU, UCF, among others) do not require the essay.
 To ensure you know what’s required and/or recommended, it’s always a good idea to check the admission requirements page of every school to which you’re planning to apply.

 We’ll wrap up today’s post with thoughts on the optimal test-taking plan.
 Research shows a slight advantage for students who test early, meaning that once a student has completed Algebra II, he or she can confidently complete the testing cycle (typically testing three times) by the spring/early summer of junior year.
-Testing early helps students avoid the last-minute pressures of testing at the start of senior year, and also allows students maximum time to prepare.
+Testing early helps students avoid the last-minute pressures of testing at the start of senior year, and also allows students maximum time to prepare for college entrance exams.
 Research indicates that completing 7 to 8 timed practice tests (the number of actual tests we assign in our workshops) as part of a comprehensive test-prep plan leads to increased scores.
 More preparation = more confidence.

 In Part 2, we’ll cover SAT Subject Tests, and the increasing number of test-optional colleges.
 We’ll also explore the trends driving testing (hello, University of California schools!) and changes to testing that we’ll likely see in the near future.